MaxiDonkey/DelphiGroqCloud/README.md

 An optional text to guide the model's style or continue a previous audio segment.
 The `prompt` should match the audio language.

+Refer to the [official documentation](https://console.groq.com/docs/api-reference#audio-transcription) for detailed parameters.

 <br/>

 ### Translation code example